Sorry, you need to enable JavaScript to visit this website.

 Top Text

-By 2025, we aim to source 100% renewable electricity across our sites globally.
+By 2025, we aim to achieve 100% sourced renewable electricity in all our manufacturing sites.

 Increasing our renewable energy capacity